 One of the steadier commodities in the recycling stream, aluminum’s relative light weight and almost endless potential to be recycled has meant that while plastics remain the container of choice for many drink manufacturers, moves to place more and more beverages, including water, in aluminum cans are currently taking place.

 At Rubicon we are experts at creating aluminum (and other metals, including steel, copper, and iron) recycling solutions for businesses.
-If you have any questions, or you’re interested in speaking with me about our aluminum recycling solutions here at Rubicon, please reach out to me directly at email@example.com, or contact our sales team at (844) 479-1507.
+If you have any questions, or you’re interested in learning more about Rubicon’s sustainability offerings, please reach out to Rubicon’s Sustainability team directly at email@example.com, or contact our sales team at (844) 479-1507.